ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 At the moment this is an experiment, done in haste in response to current events.
 Employees of Protocol Labs are building the Wikipedia snapshots on IPFS and pinning that content onto some of the IPFS nodes that they run.

 If people start relying on this information over time, it will be important to establish a clear chain of custody, ideally with people at Wikimedia foundation building the snapshots and publishing the hashes.
-Protocol Labs has already had some preliminary conversations with Wikimedia about this.
+Protocol Labs is exploring possibilities in this direction.

 ## Review